LCweb-ita/LC-Lightbox-LITE/README.md

 [https://lcweb.it/lc-lightbox/documentation](https://lcweb.it/lc-lightbox/documentation)

+&nbsp;

 License
 ---

-LC Lightbox LITE is free and released under the MIT license.
+LC Lightbox LITE is free and released under the MIT license.<br/>
 You can purchase the fully-featured premium version on [Codecanyon](https://codecanyon.net/user/lcweb/portfolio)

+&nbsp;

 Extra
 ---

 Premium LC Lightbox version is implemented in the premium WordPress plugin [Global Gallery](http://www.lcweb.it/global-gallery)

+&nbsp;

 Fun Fact